aws-samples/aws-dynamodb-examples/examples/DRESN/README.md

 **React:** The React frontend framework enables the creation of dynamic, responsive, and user-friendly user interfaces.
 React's component-based architecture and virtual DOM make it efficient for building complex, single-page applications.

 **Express:** The Express.js web application framework for Node.js simplifies the development of the backend API.
 It provides a robust set of features for routing, middleware, and handling HTTP requests and responses.
+This will be used for the very simple and early projects, as we will be redirecting our focus to SAM

 **AWS SAM:** The Serverless Application Model (SAM) allows you to define your serverless application resources, including the DynamoDB table and Lambda functions, in a simple and declarative way.
 This makes it easier to deploy your application to AWS and manage its infrastructure.